andrewzm/FRK/README.md

 install_github("andrewzm/FRK", dependencies = TRUE, build_vignettes = TRUE)
 ```

 A document containing a description, details on the underlying maths and computations for the EM algorithm (only applicable for Gaussian data), as well as several examples, is available as a vignette titled "FRK_intro".
-Another vignette, "FRK_non-Gaussian", summarises the maths in a non-Gaussian setting, and contains a couple of examples using nonGaussian data and the newly available plotting methods.
+Another vignette, "FRK_non-Gaussian", summarises the maths in a non-Gaussian setting, and contains a couple of examples using non-Gaussian data and the newly available plotting methods.
 To load these vignettes please type

 ```r
 library("FRK")